How to Build Confidence When You Feel Behind in Life

 Routine

-Showing up even when you don’t feel like it
+Showing up even when you don’t feel ready

 You don’t build confidence by imagining your best self.